How to Think in a Foreign Language: Tips to Train Your Brain to Think in Another Language

 You know that frustrating moment when you're trying to speak in your target language, but your brain keeps running everything through your native language first?
 It's like having a really slow translator living in your head.
 The good news is that you can actually train your brain to skip that step and start thinking directly in the language you're learning.
 I've done this with a few languages now, and while it takes some deliberate practice, the process is pretty straightforward once you understand how it works.

-- Why thinking in your target language matters
+- Why you need to think in your target language

 - Think in phrases and chunks, not individual words